 Q: Is the Polysex mod compatible with other midi retrofits?

-A: As far as I know it is compatible with every other midi retrofit, such as PolysixM, CHD’s P6-KBD or Korg PS6-MRK, and of course the upcoming one from Tubbutec.
+A: As far as I know it is compatible with every other midi retrofit, such as PolysixM, CHD’s P6-KBD or Korg PS6-MRK, and of course the Tubbutec Modysix.
 If in doubt contact us.